fergusonjason/astro-service/README.md

 # astro-service
-Various implementations of my astronomical data service

-These are the various implementations of my astronomical data service, which is mainly meant to be used as a backend when I'm playing with various frontend technologies.
+These are the various implementations of my astronomical data service.
+They serve two purposes:

-At the moment, there is only the typescript/mongodb implementation, but I'm not a huge mongodb fan (Math.random anyone?), so I'll eventually get a postgress one in here.
+1. Figure out new backend technologies
+2. Provide a service to connect to when I want to play with new frontend technologies

+These services are all written in typescript and are ME*N stack applications (A removed because this is only the backend).

+Right now, there are only the following projects in here:

+- Typescript with Mongodb - written in typescript accessing a mongodb data store
+- mongoinit - "script" to initialize the mongodb data store

+I'll try to get one based on postgres in here in the future, which is what I would actually use in a production environment.

+This project is related to an upcoming *astro-client* repository, which will have various clients to access this service.

+Data is provided by the Vizier service.